All Hallows' Eve (2013 film): Production

 Leone created the character of Art the Clown, who was first featured in the short film The 9th Circle, which Leone wrote and directed.
 The short was filmed on 35 mm in 2006 and premiered at the Backseat Film Festival in 2008.
 Leone then wrote and directed Terrifier, another short film featuring Art that was released in 2011.
-All Hallows' Eve producer Jesse Baget viewed the Terrifier short on YouTube, prompting to him to consider including it in an anthology film with shorts by other filmmakers.
+All Hallows' Eve producer Jesse Baget viewed the Terrifier short on YouTube, prompting him to consider including it in an anthology film with shorts by other filmmakers.
 According to Leone, "I wasn't having that, and talked him into letting me shoot everything.
 He was totally cool with it, and allowed me to write more and use the two shorts I had already made to create a whole, cohesive film."

 The 9th Circle, with additional footage that was not included in the original short film, serves as the first segment of All Hallows' Eve, while the Terrifier short serves as the film's third segment.
 In regards to the film's second segment, Leone stated: "A lot of people ask me why we didn't do another Art the Clown story, and I felt if I gave people another 15 or 20 minutes of him killing someone, it would take away from the impact of 'Terrifier.'"
 He originally intended for the alien in the second segment to be created using puppetry, but due to time and budgetary constraints, the alien was portrayed by actor Brandon deSpain in a costume.

 Release

 All Hallows' Eve was released on DVD and digital by Image Entertainment on October 29, 2013.
 It was first released on Blu-ray as a double feature with the 2013 film Mischief Night on September 9, 2014.
 Image re-released the film on DVD on September 13, 2016 as a double feature with the 2015 film All Hallows' Eve 2.
 All Hallows' Eve received a standalone Blu-ray release in August 2019.
+The film received a VHS release in September 2024 by RLJE Films.